 The ramifications of the capital debates for pre-Keynesian neoclassical theory are therefore severe.
 The notion of a well-behaved demand for capital function and, with it, the supposed real determination of the rate of interest, is invalid.
 The supposed determination of real wages through the interaction of supply and demand in an aggregate labor market is similarly deprived of legitimacy.
 The neoclassical marginal productivity theory of distribution is also a casualty.
 As Vernengo concludes, there is no automatic tendency to full employment, and the natural rates of unemployment and interest do not exist.

-In my previous post, I mentioned in closing that it is partly this understanding that informs Sraffian and Post Keynesian (and MMT) approaches to the determination of employment and interest.
+In the previous post, I mentioned in closing that it is partly this understanding that informs Sraffian and Post Keynesian (and MMT) approaches to the determination of employment and interest.
 Specifically, output and employment are considered demand determined and the rate of interest to have a monetary determination.

 Addendum March 3, 2012